 The second most widely used is silicone-based lube.
 Silicone does not absorb into the body so it will last for a long time and is ideal during penetrative sex where the body does not offer its own lubrication, such as with anal sex.

-Lastly, some people choose natural, edible, oils for lubrication.
-The downsides are that oils can easily grow bacteria or spoil, they eat away at latex so you can’t use them with barrier protection, and they are the most likely to cause irritation.
+Lastly, some people choose an oil-based lube.
+The downsides are that if you are using an edible or natural oil (like coconut or olive oil) they can easily grow bacteria or spoil, they eat away at latex so you can’t use them with barrier protection, and they are the most likely to cause irritation.

 No matter what kind of lubrication you decide on make sure to avoid additives that can be toxic to the body.
 Read the label of each bottle you are considering purchasing and make sure it does not include: Chlorhexidine gluconate, Parabens, Cyclomethicone, or fragrances.